conda/conda/docs/source/index.rst

 their dependencies.
 As with Miniconda, over 250 additional scientific packages can be installed individually with the "conda install" command.

-**pip install conda** uses the released version on pypi.
-This version allows you to create new conda environments using any python installation, and a new version of Python will then be installed into those environments.
-These environments are still considered "Anaconda installations."

 The `conda` command is the primary interface for managing `Anaconda
 <http://docs.continuum.io/anaconda/index.html>`_ installations.
 It can query
 and search the Anaconda package index and current Anaconda installation,